ElysiumOrpheus/altstore-arch-linux/README.md

 ## Configuration

 The server is running, but it doesn't know about your devices yet.
-Let's make the introduction.

 **1. Pair your iPhone or iPad**
    - Connect your device to your computer with a USB cable.